-Tovensis the Kaeki, with only a single level in Prognostication, meditates on her intent to aggressively challenge a corrupt Ossandrian Senator in public.
-She succeeds in her prognostication check and perceives that her aggressive approach to the conversation with the Senator will lead to her imprisonment and instead chooses an alternate approach.
+Tovensis the Kaeki, with only a single level in Prognostication, meditates for 10 seconds on her intent to aggressively challenge a corrupt Ossandrian Senator in public.
+She succeeds in her prognostication check and peers forward to a moment an hour ahead and perceives herself in a dingy underground chamber; it appears her aggressive approach to the conversation with the Senator will lead to her imprisonment and she instead chooses an alternate approach.

-Isirin, with level three prognostication intends to make a long journey on unfamiliar roads.
-She’s wants to get a sense of the dangers before her and makes a Prognostication check.
-She sees a future where her horse throws a shoe on the road the following day and, as a result, she is left helpless during an attack by bandits.
+Isirin, with level four prognostication intends to make a long journey on unfamiliar roads.
+She’s wants to get a sense of the dangers before her and makes a Prognostication check, spending a day before her journey meditating on the future.
+She sees a future where her horse throws a shoe on the road and, as a result, she is left helpless during an attack by bandits.
 This information leads her to have her horse reshod, and she plots an alternate path, thereby avoiding the conflict entirely.